Brake Failure

 This is going to be a rupture in human history unlike any that has come before — even the end, perhaps, of history being driven by humans at all — and what leaps from every page of this document (despite the author’s wholly unconvincing declarations of optimism scattered throughout) is the fact that nobody has the slightest idea what’s going to happen, and there’s no way to slow down.

 Am I over-reacting here?
-Frankly, I have never been so worried about anything in my life, and I think most people are just blithely chugging along, with no real inkling of what’s about to happen.
+Frankly, I have never been so worried about anything in my life, and I think most people are just blithely chugging along, with no real inkling of what’s about to overtake them.

 Post a Comment